TrisTheKitten/Programming-Languages-Project/README.md

 # Programming-Languages-Project
-Nim Programming Language – Project README Summary
+Nim Programming Language – Project
 1 Overview

 Nim is a statically-typed, compiled language that tries to read like Python while running as fast as C/C++